yvt-ee/MUGC-Language-Detection/README.md

 There are three main step to develop the tool as shown below:

-- Model Training
+- ML Model Training
-- Application Building
+- Deploy ML Models on AWS ECS using Docker and FastAPI
-- AWS Deploy
+- AWS website Deploy
 - Test Result & Feedback Data Analysis